unit-mesh/autodev-remote-agent-action/CONFIGURATION.md

 # Configuration Guide

-This guide covers all configuration options for the AutoDev GitHub Agent Action, including the new transparency and file filtering features.
+This guide covers all configuration options for the AutoDev Remote Agent, including the new transparency and file filtering features.

 ## 🚀 Quick Start Configurations